My Heroku Postgres instance is running out of temporary space

 Note that pg_stat_statements only captures successfully executed queries, and not queries that were cancelled or otherwise terminated.

-Tuning the work_mem setting
+2. Adjusting the work_mem setting

 Following suggestion 2 above, you can use the following command to change work_mem at the database level: